appoptics/node-w3c-poc/README.md

 ## Troubleshooting

 * When failures happen during the start sequence, containers and ports might be "left hanging".
 Use `docker kill $(docker ps -a)` to forcefully clean the environment.
+* To clear a hanging port use `lsof -t -i tcp:{port} | xargs kill` (e.g. `lsof -t -i tcp:3200 | xargs kill`).
+Prepare for Docker desktop crashes....
 * To restart a stack of servers (if failed) open a new shell `docker exec -it {container id} bash`.
 In the server directory `ctrl c` to stop (if needed) `npm start` to start.

 ###### Fabriqué au Canada : Made in Canada 🇨🇦